By SCOTT BAUER and TAMMY WEBBER

 “This tragedy is so hard to wrap my head around,” she said, saying her “heart aches” for the victims and their families, those who witnessed the devastation and “for my teammates and their families who are my family.”

 Lucero Isabel Perales says several family members were a part of the parade and were struck by the SUV.
 That includes a cousin with skull fractures who is in a coma, an uncle who underwent six hours of surgery for a broken leg and another cousin with bruises all over her body.

 “This is a very hard time for all of us, it was something so unexpected,” Isabel Perales wrote.

-Nearly $900,000 had been raised by Tuesday evening for the 22 GoFundMe-verified pages for parade victims.
+More than $776,000 had been raised by Tuesday afternoon for the 18 verified GoFundMe pages for parade victims.
 Another community fund for victims had raised more than $600,000 by Tuesday morning, said Waukesha Mayor Shawn Reilly.
-The Waukesha County Community Foundation said that fund had grown to more than $916,000 by Tuesday afternoon.

 “There’s so much outpouring of support,” Reilly said.
 “It warms your heart to know that people are saying, ‘We support your community, we feel for you.’”